Tao Li: Early life and education

 Tao Li was born on 10 January 1990 in Wuhan, Hubei, in the People's Republic of China, the only child of Tao Ran and his wife Li Yan, who were both former provincial swimmers in their youths, and later took on careers as swim coaches.
 Her early years were spent in Wuhan, the capital of Hubei province.
 She began swimming at the age of five, and by the time she was ten, had begun competitive swimming.
 In her first contest she won two gold medals and broke two age-group records.

 In 2002, when Tao was 13, her mother brought her to Singapore, to further her career in swimming.
 Her father was initially against the idea as she was then training with a provincial swimming team and earning a monthly stipend of RMB 500.
 And there was a good chance she might do well enough to join the Chinese national team.
 However, they decided to do so after she was deemed too short for the Chinese National team.
 Since her parents were not earning much, they faced much difficulty paying for Tao's swim training.
 Tao's English was not as good as other students her age, she joined a Primary 5 class in Queenstown Primary School though she was three years older than her classmates.
 She found things tough-going.
 However, she worked hard and took extra language lessons, and now converses fluently in English.

 Tao became a Singapore citizen in August 2005.
 In 2008, Tao enrolled at the Singapore Sports School.
 She was expected to continue with her education there until she graduates with a diploma in sports science under an arrangement between the school and the Auckland University of Technology.

 She trained with the Sports School's swim coach, Peter Churchill. followed by training at the Aquatic Performance Swim Club (under former Olympian Ang Peng Siong) from 2001.
 Apparently a contract dispute in 2006 saw her switching her training to another former Olympian, David Lim, at Swimfast Aquatic Club.

+In 2016, Tao was studying business management at the Singapore Institute of Management.